 Edward T. Cone Performers-in-Residence

-In addition to Sō Percussion the generosity of the Edward T. Cone Performers-in-Residence program will also support an increased educational component for the Richardson Chamber Players, an increased commitment to early music and term residencies for visiting solo artists.
+Along with Sō Percussion’s appointment, the generosity of the Edward T. Cone Performers-in-Residence program also supports an increased educational component for the Richardson Chamber Players, an increased commitment to early music, and term residencies for visiting solo artists.

 ABOUT SŌ PERCUSSION

-Eric Beach, Josh Quillen, Adam Sliwinski, and Jason Treuting
+Eric Cha-Beach, Josh Quillen, Adam Sliwinski, and Jason Treuting